People

 Intern

-Rachel was an intern who joined the lab via the MISTI program at the Massachusetts Institute of Technology.
-She completed her BSc in Biology with a microfluidic engineering certificate and joined the lab to learn more about plant synthetic biology.
-She worked on characterising a plant CYP and also contributed to a manuscript on regulatory architecture in nitrate-responsive plant gene circuits.
+Rachel was an intern who joined the lab via the Massachusetts Institute of Technology (MIT) MISTI program.
+She completed her BSc in Biology with a microfluidic engineering certificate, and joined the lab to learn more about plant synthetic biology.
+She worked on characterising a cytochrome p450 and contributed to our work on nitrate-responsive plant gene circuits.
+She is now a PhD student at MIT.

 Tufan Oz 2019-2022